Skip to content

 Default: off (existing behaviour until flag is enabled)

-Use the existing PostHog feature flag pattern in this codebase.
+Use the posthog-analytics skill and the existing feature flag patterns in this codebase.

 Show me which components need the flag and the fallback behaviour